The answer to that question can have two different answers depending on our definition of twin flame relationship.

 If we define twin flame as a special relationship with one special person that will be so intense and magnifying that we will do anything, including giving up our ego (3rd dimension) for it, then the answer is NO. There are very few who want to lose their self-image to melt into the oneness (5th dimension) with another person.

-If a person is an ISTP, ISTJ, ESTP, or ESTJ according to the Myers-Briggs Personality Test, probably the last thing they want in life is a deep, out-of-this-world relationship with anyone.
+If a person is an ISTP, ISTJ, ESTP, or ESTJ Myers-Briggs personality type probably the last thing they want in life is a deep, out-of-this-world relationship with anyone.
 According to Myers-Briggs, that’s approximately 30% of the population.

-But if we ease up on the twin flame definition and consider it to be more of a relationship with another person that we are to learn how to unconditionally love and feel a connection with, the answer is YES.
+But if we ease up on the twin flame definition and consider it to be more of a relationship with another person that we are to learn how to unconditionally love and feel a connection with, the answer is YES every personality type has a twin flame or true love.

 In fact, we’re ALL here on earth to learn how to love ourselves, others, and everything else.